1eesungeun/bias-detector-job-ads/README.md

 ## 2. Main Features & Structure
 • **app.py** – main controller; handles layout, routing, text input, bias detection, and Gemini API calls; renders results.
-• **prompts.py** – provides Gemini’s system prompt, tone example, and text formatting for bias analysis.
+• **prompts.py** – defines Gemini’s system prompt and text formatting used for bias explanation and rewrites.
 • **intro.py** – defines the left-column content for the Check page, including the introductory text and usage instructions.
 • **about.py** – defines the content for the About page, including an overview of the tool’s purpose, bias categories, target users, privacy explanation, and limitations.
 • **nav.py** – defines the top navigation bar for page switching.